noteflakes/awesome-music/README.md

 ## Music Programming

 * [Alda](https://github.com/alda-lang/alda) - a music programming language for musicians.
+* [Bach: Automated Composer's Helper](http://www.bachproject.net/) - a cross-platform set of patches and externals for Max, aimed to bring the richness of computer-aided composition into the real-time world.
 * [Chuck](https://github.com/ccrma/chuck) - strongly-timed, concurrent, and on-the-fly music programming language.
 * [CoffeeCollider](https://github.com/mohayonao/CoffeeCollider) - a language for real time audio synthesis and algorithmic composition in HTML5.
 "Write CoffeeScript, and be processed as SuperCollider."
 * [Common Music](http://commonmusic.sourceforge.net/) - an open source music composition system.